 - You want to have an external database cluster in production, but in your test environment you use your own databases.

 - You want to point your Service to a Service in a different Namespace or on another cluster.

 - You are migrating a workload to Kubernetes.
-Whilst evaluating the approach, you run only a proportion of your backends in Kubernetes.
+While evaluating the approach, you run only a portion of your backends in Kubernetes.